Moxa CVE-2025-0676: Command Injection Leading to Privilege Escalation in Secure Routers, Cellular Routers, Network Security Appliances

 What could happen

-An authenticated attacker with console access to a Moxa secure router, cellular router, or network security appliance could inject commands into tcpdump and gain root-level control of the device, allowing them to disrupt network connectivity or manipulate traffic routing for connected systems.
+An authenticated attacker with console access to a Moxa secure router, cellular router, or network security appliance could inject commands and gain root-level control of the device, disrupting network services and potentially affecting downstream systems that depend on the device's connectivity.

 Who's at risk